Hallowkush95/no-locked-doors-/Troubleshooting.md

 * If `<version> = 140` Run the VC++ 2015 installer in the `bin` folder, `vc_redist.x64.exe`

 * If `<version> = 141` [VC++ 2017](https://go.microsoft.com/fwlink/?LinkId=746572)

+### <a name="crt"></a> Missing api-ms-win-crt-runtime-|1-1-0.dll

+The program that is trying to launch depends on the Universal C Runtime, which is included in Windows 10 and available from Windows Update for older versions.
+You can try running Windows Update, or manually downloading the package from [Microsoft](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows).

 ## <a name="bench"></a> Benchmark won't complete